8 min read

 You may think there’s nothing much to decode when you type a few words into Google to hunt down a vital product or service.
 That’s actually not the case, though.

-Of course, the words and phrases you type in before hitting ‘search’ are a pretty good indicator of whether you need something local or, whether a solution from further afield would do the trick.
+The words and phrases you type in before hitting ‘search’ are a good indicator to Google whether you need something local or a solution from further afield.
+Let’s look at some of the ways that Google works out if you’re looking for something local.

 “Near Me” Searches